logseq/docs/db-version-changes.md

 #### User Config

 * A graph's config.edn, custom.js and custom.css files are only editable within Logseq from `Settings`.
+* The following config.edn options are no longer used by any graphs: `:ref/linked-references-collapsed-threshold`.
-* The following config.edn options are no longer used: `:block-hidden-properties, :favorites, :hidden, :ignored-page-references-keywords, :preferred-format, :preferred-workflow, :feature/enable-block-timestamps?, :file/name-format, :org-mode/insert-file-link?, :property/separated-by-commas, :property-pages/enabled?, :property-pages/excludelist`.
-See [this code](https://github.com/logseq/logseq/blob/043927031e11053a837d8289e3334368e6647bea/src/main/frontend/handler/common/config_edn.cljs#L89-L115) for more details.
+* The following config.edn options are no longer used: `:block-hidden-properties, :default-templates, :favorites, :hidden, :ignored-page-references-keywords, :journals-directory, :pages-directory, :preferred-format, :preferred-workflow, :whiteboards-directory, :feature/enable-block-timestamps?, :file/name-format, :file-sync/ignore-files, :journal/file-name-format, :journal/page-title-format, :logbook/settings, :org-mode/insert-file-link?, :property/separated-by-commas, :property-pages/enabled?, :property-pages/excludelist, :srs/initial-interval, :srs/learning-fraction` in DB graphs.
+See [this code](https://github.com/logseq/logseq/blob/b0a255f96bfd512d5b87acca52c8d9f958c6a593/deps/common/src/logseq/common/config.cljs#L124-L157) for more details.

 #### Search
 * When search modal first opens, recently updated pages display at the top.